 On the other hand, it is important to break up large, hard-to-compost materials like sticks and wood mulch into smaller pieces to help them break down faster.
 Wood can take years to break down on its own, making it unlikely that large pieces will compost and be ready to use at the same time as the rest of the compost pile.

 When composting fruit and vegetable waste, shredding or grinding is less important, and it’s certainly not essential.
-But it can help your compost pile break down faster, providing you with finished compost that will be ready to use on your garden sooner.
+But it can help your compost pile break down faster, providing you with finished compost that will be ready to use in your garden sooner.
 It can also lead to a finer-textured finished product that may be easier to incorporate into your garden.

 If you do cut up scraps before adding them to the compost pile, be sure to turn the pile often.
-A compost pile consisting of smaller pieces will be more compact, so there will be less air flow within the pile, and it will benefit from the extra aeration when you turn it over.
+A compost pile consisting of smaller pieces will be more compact, so there will be less airflow within the pile, and it will benefit from the extra aeration when you turn it over.